 One of the easiest yet most impactful tactics you can implement as part of your snow and ice removal strategy is regularly scheduled maintenance.
 Maintenance will reduce the chances of breakdowns during the season and will give way to significant cost savings.
 Educate yourself and your snow removal team about the tenets of maintenance.
 Here are a few key best practices.

 The snow & ice storm of 2015 was one of the worst ice/snow storms hit the south and east side of the United States leaving over 300,000 people without power.
 Damage was done mostly in the south but the east was also severely affected.

 An unfortunate environmentally damaging, but popular, practice every winter is to disperse rock salt (or sodium chloride) over driveways and sidewalks to melt ice.
 It's a cheap, speedy method...but at what "price"?

 Are your roads ready for summer?
 Accumulated snow and ice, the thaw spring brings on and seasonal rains can cause problems for our roads.
 As we recover from the winter, here are some maintenance items on your roads that may need repair:

-For Kent Winter, the founder of Winter Equipment, owning a company has always been about employing others.
-From the very beginning, everything Kent has done has been with the goal of never having to lay anyone off during the summer season.
-Through hard work, persistence, and commitment to employees and manufacturing in the United States, Winter Equipment has established itself as an exemplary company and leader in the snow removal industry.
+For Kent Winter, the founder of Winter® Equipment, owning a company has always been about employing others.
+Through hard work, persistence, and commitment to employees, Winter® has established itself as an exemplary company and leader in the snow removal industry.